 Digital Humanities at NYU

-Digital Humanities (DH) is the use of emerging technologies and interdisciplinary methods to advance humanistic research.
+Digital Humanities (DH) is the use of emerging technologies and interdisciplinary methods to advance humanistic inquiry.
 Here is a list of resources related to Digital Humanities that are available to NYU faculty.
 Also, check out our Tools page for ideas on specific topics.
 Contact us if you would like to discuss a DH idea for a course!

 DH-related courses at NYU